 Too much or too little sleep is linked to a host of health problems.
-And, naturally, far too often getting the right amount of sleep is related to your sleeping position.
-That’s right…Healthy days are a direct result of healthy nights, and the position you sleep in can have a dramatic effect on your well-being, mood and productivity.
-After all, you spend about eight hours a night on your mattress, so it’s bound to have an effect, one way or another.
-To find the best sleeping position for a perfect night’s sleep, let’s consider the pros and cons of each.
+And, more often than not, getting the right amount of sleep depends on your sleeping position.
+That’s right…Healthy days are a direct result of healthy nights, and the position you sleep can have a dramatic effect on your well-being, mood and productivity.
+After all, you spend about eight hours a night on your mattress, so it’s bound to have an effect at some point.
+To find the best sleeping position for a perfect night’s sleep, consider the pros and cons of each.

-Pros: Though it’s not the most popular position, sleeping on your back is actually the position most recommend by doctors, as it keeps your back and neck straight, in a neutral position.
-When you’re on your back, your mattress is able to support the natural curve of the spine and your weight is evenly distributed.
+Pros: Doctors recommend sleeping on your back more than they recommend any other position.
+It keeps your back and neck in a straight, neutral position.
+When you’re on your back, your mattress is able to support the natural curve of the spine and evenly distribute your weight.

 Cons: For those who snore or suffer from sleep apnea, sleeping on your back can often increase your symptoms.
-In fact, back sleeping is so closely linked to irritating sleep apnea that doctors suggest side-sleeping in these cases.
+In fact, back sleeping is so closely linked to irritating sleep apnea that doctors suggest not sleeping on your back.

 Pros: Sleeping on the side is the most common sleep position and for good reason.
 It alleviates acid reflux and heartburn, eases snores, improves circulation, boosts digestion, and so much more.
 This position is also a go-to for pregnant women.
-However it’s important to keep in mind that due to anatomy and the location of your body’s organs, these amazing benefits only come from sleeping on the left side.
+However, due to the anatomy and location of your body’s organs, these amazing benefits only come from sleeping on the left side.

-Cons: The drawback to sleeping on your side is the pressure it may put on the shoulder and arm to support your body.
-Likewise, having your face pushed into a pillow all night has been linked to causing wrinkles.
+Cons: The drawback to sleeping on your side is the pressure it puts on your shoulder and arm to support your body.
+Likewise, having your face pushed into a pillow all night can cause wrinkles.

 Pros: Unfortunately, while sleeping on your stomach is great for easing snoring, it isn’t so great for anything else.